All Share (J203) = 112 197

 The international scope of currency trading means there are always traders across the globe who are making and meeting demands for a particular currency.

-The ability of the forex market to trade over a 24-hour period is due in part to different international time zones, and the fact trades are conducted over a network of computers rather than any one physical exchange that closes at a particular time.
+The ability of the forex market to trade over a 24-hour period is due in part to different international time zones and the fact that trades are conducted over a network of computers rather than any one physical exchange that closes at a particular time.

 For instance, when you hear that the U.S. dollar closed at a certain rate, it simply means that was the rate at market close in New York.
 That is because currency continues to be traded around the world long after New York’s close, unlike securities.